 - Two of these three observations should be in one’s own school and one at another school, ideally a non-Waldorf school.
 Based on our experience, it is beneficial to observe in non-Waldorf schools to better understand what aspects of our work are common to all teachers who work with high school students and what aspects are relatively unique to Waldorf school.

-- Additionally, two of the three observations should be within a student’s own discipline; one should be in a different discipline.
+- Two of these three observations should be within a student’s own discipline; one should be in a different discipline.
 Similarly, understanding teaching in our own disciplines and subjects benefits from seeing how teachers of other subjects and disciplines parallel or diverge from ours.

-Teacher education faculty are available in-person and remotely for advising throughout the course of the program.
-In addition, core faculty meets with sections or disciplines—math; science; languages; history and literature; others as necessary—during lunch to discuss relevant topics.
+WHSTE faculty are available in-person and remotely throughout the course of the program for advising sessions (each student receives 5 hours minimum).
+In addition, core faculty meets with sections or disciplines—math, science, languages, history and literature, and others as necessary—during lunch to discuss relevant topics.

 Core Faculty